puppetlabs/puppet-docs/source/puppet/3/reference/ssl_autosign.markdown

 To enable policy-based autosigning, set `autosign = <policy executable file>` in the `[master]` block of the CA puppet master's puppet.conf.

-The policy executable file **must be executable by the user puppet master is running as.** If not, it will be treated as a certname whitelist file.
+The policy executable file **must be executable by the same user as the puppet master.** If not, it will be treated as a certname whitelist file.

 ### Custom Policy Executables